 5. Number the Stars by Lois Lowry

 This Newbery-winning fictionalized account of the Danish resistance was one of my daughter’s favorite books as a child.
-I had the chance to explore some of the real people who inspired several of the characters when writing my nonfiction title, Courage & Defiance, about the same time period. [chapter book, ages 10 and up]
+I had the chance to explore some of the real people who inspired several of the characters when writing my nonfiction title, Courage & Defiance, about the same time period. [middle grade, ages 10 and up]

 6. Sarah Plain and Tall by Patricia MacLachlan